 4b.
 Taxable social security tips.
-Enter all tips your employees reported to you during the year until the total of the tips and wages for an employee reach \$102,000 in 2008.
+Enter all tips your employees reported to you during the year until the total of the tips and wages for an employee reach \$106,800 in 2009.
 Do this even if you were unable to withhold the 6.2% employee's share of social security tax.

 An employee must report cash tips to you, including tips you paid the employee for charge customers, totaling \$20 or more in a month by the 10th of the next month.
-Employees may use Form 4070, Employee's Report of Tips to Employer, or submit a written statement or electronic tip record.
+Employees may use Form 4070, Employee's Report of Tips to Employer, available only in Pub.
+1244, Employee's Daily Record of Tips and Report to Employer, or submit a written statement or electronic tip record.